MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 GitHub Copilot Chat's Ask mode is a great tool for analyzing complex codebases and identifying subtle duplication patterns that might not be immediately obvious.
 In Ask mode, Copilot acts as an intelligent code reviewer that can analyze multiple files simultaneously and identify both obvious and hidden (code logic) duplications.

-In this task, you'll use GitHub Copilot to systematically identify the various types of duplicate code patterns in the e-commerce application.
+In this task, you use GitHub Copilot to systematically identify the various types of duplicate code patterns in the e-commerce application.

 Use the following steps to complete this task: